 At first, everything went fine and it was very relaxing paddling down stream.
 The bluffs appeared on both sides and I started snapping photos.
 It didn’t take long, however, for white waters to appear.
 My canoe picked up speed and hazards jumped out.

-This gentle river became a lengthy, serpentine monster (2).
+This gentle river seemed like a lengthy, serpentine monster (2)!
 I was able to navigate around rocky threats (or my canoe simply followed the current flow) but water splashed in and my camera was soaked, along with backpack and clothes.

-I was too exhilarated to care.
-The speedy current and spray were both thrilling and invigorating.
+I was enjoying the ride too much to care.
+The speedy current and spray were exhilirating!

 Not having my weight at the center, there were many times when I was at the mercy of the wind and it often blew the canoe towards shore.
 I found myself thrashing around in circles, trying to get back on course!